burlachenkok/burlachenkok.github.io/_posts/2024-11-07-extra-comments-in-dcgd-permk-aes.md

 ---

-# Extra Comment A: Challenging the Status Quo on the un-applicability of classical Ciphers for FL
+# Challenging the Status Quo on the un-applicability of Classical Ciphers for FL

 Our work opens up new possibilities for applying **Classical Cryptography** to **Federated Learning (FL)** and challenges existing claims about its limitations.